Supraventricular Tachycardia (SVT) Ablation

 Go to the Emergency Room if you experience:

-- Severe pain or increasing swelling in the groin where catheters were inserted.
+- Severe pain, uncontrolled bleeding, or increasing swelling in the groin where catheters were inserted.

 - Chest pain or shortness of breath.